 Exchange 2003 EOL: What's New in Exchange 2013

-To help you plan, this article discusses the recommended steps to either upgrade to Exchange 2013 or move to Office 365.
-It also includes links to the appropriate documentation that provides detailed information about each stage in the process.
+Here are the recommended steps to either upgrade to Exchange 2013 or move to Office 365.

 Before you start planning steps for your upgrade to Exchange 2013, let’s talk about the benefits of upgrading to Exchange 2013.
 Microsoft has made multiple improvements to Exchange 2013, including, but not limited to the following: